SumYg/ElephantFormer/README.md

 ### Running Inference (Move Generation)

-After training a model and having a checkpoint file (e.g., `last.ckpt` or `best.ckpt`), you can run the move generator to see the AI play moves in the console.
+After training a model and having a checkpoint file, you can run the move generator to see the AI play moves in the console.

 Example:
 ```bash